Spain no country for judges, says graft case magistrate

-Now Silva, whose job combines the roles of prosecutor and judge, is organizing his own criminal defense after Blesa, president of savings bank Caja Madrid from 1996 to 2009, complained he was being persecuted.
+Now Silva, whose job combines the roles of prosecutor and judge, is organising his own criminal defence after Blesa, president of savings bank Caja Madrid from 1996 to 2009, complained he was being persecuted.

 The judge’s predicament stems from a quirk that allows the accused in Spain to lodge complaints against judges, one of many factors that have slowed down a string of high-profile fraud cases, damaging confidence in the justice system and raising concerns about political influence, surveys show.